sohail19go27/BeyondChats/README.md

 Store and manage them via namely CRUD APIs development.

-Enhance article content using AI (LLM) with reference articles.
+Enhance article content using AI (LLM) with reference to articles.

 Display both original and AI-updated articles in a responsive React frontend.